Creating a Gridogram

 ▶️ See & Play a Solution

-The first Gridograms were created with pencil and paper, trial and error, using heuristics you may have discovered when filling in the grid above.
-It’s kind of a fun exercise, a little like sudoku.
+The first Gridograms were created with pencil and paper, trial and error, using heuristics you may have discovered by trying to fill the grid above.
+It can be a fun and frustrating challenge, a little like sudoku.

 First pencil and paper Gridogram